Salt Lake City,

 Brittany wants to give her children everything, but she couldn’t always afford the healthiest food.
 When the Utah food bank brought fresh produce and dairy to her neighborhood, it helped her family get back on their feet.

 Even in the world’s greatest food-producing nation, children and adults face poverty and hunger in every county across America.

-- 40 million people struggle with hunger in the United States, including more than 12 million children.
+- More than 37 million people struggle with hunger in the United States, including more than 11 million children.